tonylukasavage/tonylukasavage.github.com/source/_posts/2015-03-22-good-bye-appcelerator.markdown

 ## What about your OSS projects?

 As many of you know, I've got a multitude of Appcelerator-based open source side projects.
 Realistically, I'm just not going to have the time to spend on many of them that they deserve.
-Many of these projects are regularly relied on by the community, so I don't want to see them turn to rust while others still need them.
-To that end, if you're interested in being made a committer/npm owner on any of the following projects, shoot me an [email](mailto:anthony.lukasavage@gmail.com) or just ping me on [twitter](https://twitter.com/tonylukasavage).
+Many of these projects are regularly relied on by the community, so I don't want to see them turn to rust while others still need them. ~~To that end, if you're interested in being made a committer/npm owner on any of the following projects, shoot me an [email](mailto:anthony.lukasavage@gmail.com) or just ping me on [twitter](https://twitter.com/tonylukasavage).~~

+> **UPDATE:** All projects have had volunteers step forward to continue maintaining them.
+Thank you so much for the extremely quick response!

 #### Thanks [Appcelerator](https://twitter.com/appcelerator) for taking these: